-Really Hearing Silence.
-The phenomena we explore here are not only evinced by statistical analyses of collected data but can also be experienced subjectively, as in our "demos" of each of the illusions we report (https://perceptionresearch.org/silence).
-Moreover, the temporal distortions we observe contrast with familiar effects arising from postperceptual mnemonic representations.
-For instance, the one-is-more illusion, in which one perceptual event is perceived as longer than two perceptual events, contrasts with the effects of event segmentation in memory, where remembered sequences comprising fewer events are judged to be shorter than remembered sequences (of equal objective duration) comprising more events (37).
-This contrast suggests that the direction of temporal distortion may help distinguish distortions of perceived duration caused by perceptual event representations from distortions of temporal judgments caused by postperceptual event representations (i.e., reflecting later processes of compression, reconstruction, and/or retrieval).
-For another paradigm which finds a similar contrast, and might thus also be considered a perceptual as opposed to a memory effect, see ref.
-38.
+The phenomena we explore here are not only evinced by statistical analyses of collected data but can also be experienced subjectively, as in our 'demos' of each of the illusions we report (https://perceptionresearch.org/silence).
+Moreover, the temporal distortions we observe contrast with familiar effects arising from post-perceptual mnemonic representations.
+For instance, the one-is-more illusion, in which one perceptual event is perceived as longer than two perceptual events, contrasts with the effects of event segmentation in memory, where remembered sequences comprising fewer events are judged to be shorter than remembered sequences (of equal objective duration) comprising more events (36).
+This contrast suggests that the direction of temporal distortion may help distinguish distortions of perceived duration caused by perceptual event representations (i.e., reflecting later processes of compression, reconstruction, and/or retrieval).
+For another paradigm which finds a similar contrast, and might thus also be considered a perceptual as opposed to a memory effect, see ref 37.

 Based on these considerations, we argue that silences can be genuine objects of perception.
-Contrary to tradition (1, 6, 9), we hear not only sounds, but silences.
-The mechanism underlying silence perception is auditory event segmentation-a process that allows perception to go beyond sensory input to track distal events.
-Whereas existing empirical work on auditory segmentation has focused on how periods containing acoustic information are segmented into discrete sounds or streams of sound (3, 4, 14-23) reflecting the assumption that sounds are the basic units of auditory perception-our results suggest that the scope of auditory segmentation is broader: Empty periods of time can also be segmented to produce representations of silence.
+Contrary to tradition (1,6,9), we hear not only sounds, but silences.
+The mechanism underlying silence perception is auditory event segmentation - a process that allows perception to go beyond sensory input to track distal events.
+Whereas existing empirical work on auditory segmentation has focused on how periods containing acoustic information are segmented into discrete sounds or streams of sound (3,4,14-23) - reflecting the assumption that sounds are the basic units of auditory perception - our results suggest that the scope of auditory segmentation is broader: Empty periods of time can also be segmented to produce representations of silence.

 What is the nature of these silence representations?
-Since representations of silence do not correspond to periods of sound, a natural way to conceive of them is as contentless event representations (a kind of empty "event file"; ref.
-39), or representations containing only nonacoustic temporal information.
+Since representations of silence do not correspond to periods of sound, a natural way to conceive of them is as contentless event representations (a kind of empty 'event file'; 38), or representations containing only non-acoustic temporal information.
 From this perspective, our findings might be seen as evidence that auditory event representations can arise even in the absence of positive acoustic content.
-Our results could also be understood in terms of theories of perceptual indexing (e.g., the Finger of Instantiation (FINST) theory; ref.
-40), under which representations of silence might be characterized as indexes assigned to auditory absences.
-On these and related framings, this work points toward a broader conception of the representational processes underlying perceptual segmentation and tracking, allowing for representation and tracking of events with no positive sensory content.
+Our results could also be understood in terms of theories of perceptual indexing (e.g., the FINST theory; 39), under which representations of silence might be characterized as indexes assigned to auditory absences.
+On these and related framings, this work points towards a broader conception of the representational processes underlying perceptual segmentation and tracking, allowing for representation and tracking of events with no positive sensory content.